 Are poodles aggressive?

 No. Poodles are not typically aggressive dogs.
-However, aggressive behavior may result from anxiety which can make them fearful of everyone around them.
+However, aggressive behavior may result from anxiety or lack of training, which can make them fearful of everyone around them.

 Do Poodles bark a lot?